Dolmabahçe Palace: History

 As of 29 May 2025, the construction cost the equivalent of ca. US$3 billion: five million Ottoman lira, or 35 tonnes of gold.
 This sum corresponded to approximately a quarter of the yearly tax revenue.
 The construction was financed through debasement, by massive issue of paper money, as well as by foreign loans.
 The huge expenses placed an enormous burden on the state purse and contributed to the deteriorating financial situation of the Ottoman Empire, which eventually defaulted on its public debt in October 1875, with the subsequent establishment in 1881 of the Ottoman Public Debt Administration (OPDA) for financial control over the "sick man of Europe" by the European powers.

-The palace was home to six sultans from 1856, when it was first inhabited, up until the abolition of the Caliphate in 1924: The last royal to live here was Sultan Abdülmecid II.
+The palace was home to six sultans from 1853, when it was first inhabited, up until the abolition of the Caliphate in 1924: The last royal to live here was Caliph Abdülmecid II.
 A law that took effect on March 3, 1924 transferred ownership of the palace to the national heritage of the new Turkish Republic.
 Mustafa Kemal Atatürk, the founder and first President of the Republic of Turkey, used the palace as a presidential residence during the summers and enacted some of his most important works here.
 Atatürk spent the last days of his medical treatment in this palace, where he died on November 10, 1938.

 Today, the palace is managed by Milli Saraylar Daire Başkanlığı (Directorate of National Palaces) responsible to the Grand National Assembly of Turkey.